cscnitc/inductions25/track2/Reversing/Task 1/README.md

 Welcome to **Question 1** of the induction task.
 This section evaluates your **reverse engineering depth**, **analysis clarity**, and **ability to document complex technical work**.

-You are required to complete **five RE mini-modules** from the OST2 curriculum and then write **detailed, original write-ups** for each one.
+You are required to complete as many modules as you can from given **five RE mini-modules** of the OST2 curriculum and then write **detailed, original write-ups** for each one.
 Each module carries **20 points**, for a total of **100 points**.
+Donot forget to attempt **Task2** as well.

 Your write-ups must show **your own thought process**, not just the answer.
 Copy-paste explanations or ChatGPT answers = _instant zero_.